TriCrose/perl-scripts/README.md

 ## sorting_algorithms.pl
 This is a Perl implementation of the three main sorting algorithms (insertion sort, quicksort and merge sort).
 The script does not require command-line parameters, and asks for a list of comma-separated numbers upon execution.

+## change.pl
+This is an implementation of a dynamic programming algorithm to make the minimum change for a given amount (given a set of coin denominations).
+The function `change` takes the amount first, and then each subsequent parameter is a coin denomination.
+The return value is an array of the minimum coins required to make change.